webpack/webpack.js.org/src/content/configuration/externals.md

 Enable presets of externals for specific targets.

-W> Previously the following functionality was be achieved using `target`.
+W> In earlier webpack versions, the following functionality was achieved by using [`target`](/configuration/target/).